Chief Pete FrisoniE-mail: firstname.lastname@example.org

-Chief Pete Frisoni became Scotia’s 9th Police Chief on September 5th, 2011.
+Chief Pete Frisoni joined the Department on September 5th, 2011.
 Since beginning his law enforcement career in 1988, he has served with the University at Albany Department of Public Safety, New York State Police, and the Schenectady Police Department, where he rose to the rank of Captain of the Investigative Services Bureau.
 As second-in-command, Chief Frisoni oversaw the Detective Division, Youth Aid Bureau, Special Investigations Unit, Crime Scene Investigation Unit and the Office of Field Intelligence.
 He directed numerous high-profile criminal investigations and worked closely with local, state and federal law enforcement agencies.
 Chief Frisoni’s supervisory experience encompassed patrol, investigations, communications and administration.

 Since 2001, Chief Frisoni has taught extensively at the Zone 5 Law Enforcement Academy, instructing both new police officers and supervisors, as well as directing the Basic Investigator’s Course and the Police Supervision Course.
 He has also served on the New York State Division of Criminal Justice Services curriculum committee for both courses.
 In addition, Chief Frisoni has taught police-media relations to law enforcement executives from around the state.